samsamcav2/IBM-Data-Engineering-Professional-Certificate/README.md

-This repository contains my notebooks from the IBM Data Engineering Professional Cerificate Course The aforementioned course is a 15-month course that provides a foundational understanding of data engineering
+This repository contains my notebooks from the IBM Data Engineering Professional Cerificate Course.

+The aforementioned course is a 15-month course that provides a foundational understanding of data engineering

 <!---